Please enable JavaScript to view the comments powered by Disqus.

 About Montreal

-The city started as a missionary station and then transformed into a fur-trading centre.
+The city started as a missionary station and transformed into a fur-trading center.
 Then came the conquest of New France by the Brits in 1763.
-The city's setting on the St. Lawrence River provided favourable conditions for its development as a transportation, manufacturing, and financial hub.
+The city's setting on the St. Lawrence River provided complimentary transportation, manufacturing, and financial hub development conditions.

 At the time of the establishment of the confederation, it was the country's biggest city.
 This, however, changed when Toronto took over the top spot in the 1970s.